writethedocs/www/docs/hiring-guide/community-spotlight/interview-celeste-horgan.rst

     work with are native speakers.
 So when you're having a conversation about ensuring that a sentence communicates the essence of what was implemented technically, you are quite literally both speaking the same language.
 If you as a writer decided to reword something using simpler words, maybe using present tense, your subject matter expert or developer that you're working with knows enough English to say, "No, that's not what I meant at all."
 So it's a It's a high level conversation.

-And commercetools is a very diverse company.
+    And commercetools is a verydiverse company.
 For most of the people that I work with English is not their first language.
-It might not be their second language.
+It might not be their secondlanguage.
 It's sometimes their third, fourth, or fifth language; because that's how Europe works.
 So when I work with developers, if they're writing the first draft of something in particular, It takes a lot more work to get it to the state that I would be comfortable releasing it in.
 And I have to be a lot more forward in how I speak to and question about a feature, because I know that they might not be able to correct me if I misinterpret something that they say.
 So there's a lot more responsibility on me  on.
 And I would actually say for anybody else that's looking to move abroad that there's a lot of demand, particularly in Berlin.
 It's not a bad place to be a technical writer, because there's extra value on you.
-You're not only a technical writer, not only the person taking care of documentation that developers don't want to write; you're the person doing that with the authoritative voice of a native English speaker.
+You're not only a technical writer, not only the person taking care of documentation that developers don't want to write; you're the person doing that with the authoritativevoice of a native English speaker.

 **What advice would you give to new or aspiring tech writers in the community?**